andrewasheridan/estimating_delays/README.md

 On a system with a 24 core Intel Xeon CPU  @ 2.30GHz (Turbo 2.8), 128GB RAM, and an Nvidia GeForce GTX TITAN w/ 6GB RAM:

-Processing visibilities that are 60x1024:
+Processing waterfalls that are 60x1024:
- -   10 visibilities ~4 seconds
+ -   10 waterfalls ~4 seconds
- -  100 visibilities ~7 seconds
+ -  100 waterfalls ~7 seconds
- -  500 visibilities ~14 seconds
+ -  500 waterfalls ~14 seconds
  - More than ~600 causes an out of memory exception :(

 Using an Nvidia GeForce GTX 1080 w/ 8GB RAM produces approximately the same results.

 ### CPU only
-On the Xeon system with the GPUs disabled, processing 500 visibilities takes ~50 seconds.
+On the Xeon system with the GPUs disabled, processing 500 waterfalls takes ~50 seconds.

-On a 2015 12" Macbook with a 2 core  Intel Core M  @ 1.1 GHz (Turbo 1.9), 8GB RAM, and with no GPU, processing 100 visibilities takes ~1 minute.
+On a 2015 12" Macbook with a 2 core  Intel Core M  @ 1.1 GHz (Turbo 1.9), 8GB RAM, and with no GPU, processing 100 waterfalls takes ~1 minute.